mkcr-innovations/integration-app-client/client/docs/FlowDto.md

 `func (o *FlowDto) HasIsDeployed() bool`

 HasIsDeployed returns a boolean if a field has been set.

+### GetConfigurationState

+`func (o *FlowDto) GetConfigurationState() string`

+GetConfigurationState returns the ConfigurationState field if non-nil, zero value otherwise.

+### GetConfigurationStateOk

+`func (o *FlowDto) GetConfigurationStateOk() (*string, bool)`

+GetConfigurationStateOk returns a tuple with the ConfigurationState field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigurationState

+`func (o *FlowDto) SetConfigurationState(v string)`

+SetConfigurationState sets ConfigurationState field to given value.

+### HasConfigurationState

+`func (o *FlowDto) HasConfigurationState() bool`

+HasConfigurationState returns a boolean if a field has been set.

+### GetConfigurationStateMessage

+`func (o *FlowDto) GetConfigurationStateMessage() string`

+GetConfigurationStateMessage returns the ConfigurationStateMessage field if non-nil, zero value otherwise.

+### GetConfigurationStateMessageOk

+`func (o *FlowDto) GetConfigurationStateMessageOk() (*string, bool)`

+GetConfigurationStateMessageOk returns a tuple with the ConfigurationStateMessage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConfigurationStateMessage

+`func (o *FlowDto) SetConfigurationStateMessage(v string)`

+SetConfigurationStateMessage sets ConfigurationStateMessage field to given value.

+### HasConfigurationStateMessage

+`func (o *FlowDto) HasConfigurationStateMessage() bool`

+HasConfigurationStateMessage returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)